Broadway Bespoke Kitchen Showroom in Essex29th March 2019

 A kitchen is just a kitchen.
+A functional, practical space for cooking.
 Nothing more than the sum of its parts.
 Or so I thought.
-Once working with Broadway Kitchens began, the research into the evolving styles of kitchens lead down some interesting avenues, particularly when it comes to the Shaker kitchen.
+Once I began work with Broadway Kitchens - who are based in Brentwood in Essex - the research into the evolving styles of kitchens lead down some interesting and unexpected avenues, particularly when it comes to the Shaker kitchen.

-Inspired by the Quaker’s quest for cleanliness, both spiritually and physically, Shaker kitchen crevices and corners were kept to a minimum so as to avoid collecting dirt.
-The Shaker kitchen's minimalist design also reduced the shadows which would be cast across the surfaces, in keeping with their ‘friends of the light’ ethos.
+Inspired by the Quaker’s quest for cleanliness in their spirituality, physicality and productivity, Shaker kitchen cupboard crevices and corners were kept to a minimum so to avoid the collection of dirt.
+The Shaker kitchen's minimalist design also reduced the shadows which would be cast across the surfaces to enable a well-lit working area and was in keeping with their ‘friends of the light’ ethos.

-With this in mind, each Shaker kitchen was truly bespoke as it was created primarily with the individual’s needs in mind rather than from a standard ‘one size fits all’ design.
-Their ideal was that to create something was “an act of prayer and devotion” and therefore ensured that great care was devoted to every Shaker kitchen created, resulting in durability, strength and skilful crafting.
+With this in mind, each Shaker kitchen was truly bespoke as it was created primarily with the individual or family’s needs in mind, rather than from a standard ‘one size fits all’ generic design.
+Their ideal was that to create something was in itself “an act of prayer and devotion” or a testament to God and therefore demanded that great care was devoted to every Shaker kitchen created.

 This resulted in durability, strength and skilful crafting which, particularly at Broadway Kitchens, continues to this day.
 These sensibilities have stayed with the Shaker kitchen style throughout the years via its crisp aesthetic and application of practical austerity.
 This sturdiness came from their traditional construction from Oak, Sapele, Cherry Wood and Maple due to their abundance in the Shakers’ surrounding natural environment.